Phala-Network/phala-wiki/content/docs/developer/run-a-local-development-network.md

 - `pruntime`
     - 8000: HTTP Restful RPC port

 `pherry` doesn't listen to any ports but connects to `phala-node`'s WebSocket port and `pruntime`'s HTTP RPC port.
 You can change the default ports of `phala-node` and `pherry` with command line arguments (check the latest argument list with `--help`).
-And for `pRuntime`, just edit the `Rocket.toml` config file under `pruntime/bin` and restart it.
+And for `pruntime`, just edit the `Rocket.toml` config file under `pruntime/bin` and restart it.

 You can safely shut down the three programs by <kbd>Ctrl</kbd> + <kbd>C</kbd>.
 Since `--tmp` is specified for `phala-node`, no database will be left after you shut it down.
 So a fresh start every time you run it!

 ## Build the Web UI

 The Web UI frontend is developed with `node.js` and managed by `yarn`.
-It provides the frontend you need to interact with our `Guess Number` and `BTC Price Bot` demo contracts.
+It provides the frontend you need to interact with our `GuessNumber` and `BtcPriceBot` demo contracts.
 Just give it a try!

 ```bash
 cd js-sdk/packages/example